breck7/scrollsdk/readme.md

 Tree Notation
 =============

 Tree Notation is a minimal notation for encoding tree data structures.
-This library is designed to serve as a base for building higher level domain specific languages.
+This library is designed to serve as a base for building higher level domain specific languages, called ETNs.

 Tree Notation Example
 ---------------------